A. Introduction to Paul's letter to the Ephesians.

 d.
 Just as He chose us in Him: Our possession of every spiritual blessing is as certain as our being chosen by Him, and chosen before the foundation of the world.

 i.
 We dare not diminish what Paul writes here.
 Believers are chosen by God, and they are chosen before they have done anything or have been anything for God.
-“It is the infinite Free-Will of God, (even more sacred than the free-will of man;) a purpose and a plan older than the oceans and the skies.”
-(Moule) The great light of this truth casts some shadows - namely, in trying to reconcile human responsibility with divine sovereignty.
-But the purpose of light is not to cast shadows but to guide our steps.
-The light of God’s selection gives us assurance to the permanence of His plan and His love towards us.
+The great light of this truth casts some shadows; namely, in trying to reconcile human responsibility with divine sovereignty.
+Yet the purpose of light is not to cast shadows but to guide our steps.
+The light of God's selection gives us assurance to the permanence of His plan and His love towards us.

 ii.
 The reasons for God's choosing are not capricious, nor are they random.
 Though they are past our finding out, we know that they are altogether wise and good, but the reasons are all in Him, not in us.
 His choosing is according to the good pleasure of His will (Ephesians 1:5).

 iii.
 We are chosen in Him.
 "For if we are chosen in Christ, it is outside ourselves.
 It is not from the sight of our deserving, but because our heavenly Father has engrafted us, through the blessing of adoption, into the Body of Christ.
 In short, the name of Christ excludes all merit, and everything which men have of themselves."
 (Calvin)

 e.
 That we should be holy and without blame before Him in love: We are chosen not only for salvation, but also for holiness.
 Any understanding of God's sovereign choosing that diminishes our personal responsibility for personal holiness and sanctification falls far short of the whole counsel of God.